ldante86/lcal/README.md

 ### DESCRIPTION
 **lcal** is a command-line calendar similar to cal/ncal.
-This program produces Gregorian and Julian calendars, an HTML 5 calendar, Discordian dates, dates of Easter (Western, Orthodox, Orthodox-Julian), monthly and yearly calendars, and Julian Day Number conversions.
+This program produces Gregorian and Julian calendars, an HTML 5 calendar, an ncal formatted calendar, Discordian dates, dates of Easter (Western, Orthodox, Orthodox-Julian), monthly and yearly calendars, and Julian Day Number conversions.

 ### USAGE
 **lcal** [option] [month] [day] [year]